gui-miotto/pytorch-focal-loss/README.md

 focal loss becomes the traditional cross-entropy.

 Regarding the **alphas** (class-wise weights), from my experience with semantic segmentation, it is really worth it to play around with them a bit.
-Start with an array of ones, and if needed, increase the alpha corresponding to the classes under-represented classes.
+Start with an array of ones, and if needed, increase the alpha for under-represented classes.

 This code was based on https://github.com/AdeelH/pytorch-multi-class-focal-loss but with some simplifications.